camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 [Inbound Connectors](https://docs.camunda.io/docs/components/connectors/use-connectors/inbound/) do not connect to external systems and must be completed manually.
 [Start events with forms](https://docs.camunda.io/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes/#embed-form-in-start-event) will be completed without the form being shown.
 :::

-For SaaS, Play is available to all Web Modeler users with editor or admin permissions within a project.
+For Camuynda 8 SaaS, Play is available to all Web Modeler users with editor or admin permissions within a project.
 It is not available to users with an Enterprise plan, which includes some consultants and [Camunda for Common Good](https://camunda.com/common-good/).
-Play will be available to SaaS Enterprise users after Camunda launches the early access program in Q4 2023.
+Play will be available to Enterprise users after Camunda launches the early access program in Q4 2023.

 For Self-Managed, Play is controlled by the **PLAY_ENABLED** flag.
 It is `true` by default for the Docker distribution for development use, and `false` by default on the Kubernetes distribution for production use.